-This ginger and pomegranate cocktail is the perfect way to kick off holiday entertaining whether you are celebrating Thanksgiving or Christmas.
+This ginger pomegranate cocktail is the perfect way to kick off holiday entertaining whether you are celebrating Thanksgiving or Christmas.

-Disclosure: I was selected for this opportunity as a member of Clever Girls and the content and opinions expressed here are all my own.
+Disclosure: I was selected for this opportunity as a member of Clever Girls and the content and opinions expressed here are mine.

 - Crios Rosé of Malbec